How to Copy Email Messages from Google Workspace to another Gmail Account

 This step by step guide explains how you can easily move all your email messages from your Google Workspace (GSuite) account to a Gmail account.
 The archived emails will be available in Gmail even if the original email account is deleted.

-Your current organization uses GSuite, formerly knowns as Google Apps, with Gmail for email.
-You are moving to another company and would like to archive all your existing email messages before they are permanently deleted from the Google servers.
+Your organization is currently using Gmail with Google Workspace for email.
+You are moving to another company and would like to archive all your existing email messages before the contract is terminated and the emails are permanently deleted from Gmail servers.

 Our previous email migration guide discussed ShuttleCloud, a service built into Gmail that uses Gmail APIs to copy your emails from one Gmail account to another.
-That approach will, however, not work when you are transferring emails from GSuite to a standard Gmail account.
+That approach, however, will not work when you are transferring emails from Google Workspace (or Google Apps) to a free Gmail account.

-While modern apps work with the OAuth protocol that do not require you to share your Gmail password with third-party apps, the POP3 protocol needs your password in plain text to download your emails.
+Most modern apps work with the OAuth protocol that do not require you to share your Gmail password with third-party apps, the POP3 protocol does require your password in plain text to download your emails.

-While you are logged into the old Gmail account, go to google.com/apppasswords, choose Custom from the Select App drop-down, enter a name (like Download Gmail through POP) and generate the app-specific password.
+While you are logged into the Google account, go to myaccount.google.com/apppasswords, choose Custom from the Select App drop-down, enter a name (like Backup Gmail through POP) and click the

 In the next step, enter the app-specific password of your old Gmail account that you’ve generated in the previous step.
 The POP username is the same as your email address while the pop server is pop.gmail.com.
 Choose port 995 and enable the “Use SSL” setting.